simul/simul.github.io/unrealengine/Blueprint.md

 Queries
 -------
-To test how much cloud (from 0 to 1) is at a specified point, use the function CloudPointTest.
-NOTE: The Query Id can be set to any integer value, but should differ from any Query Ids used in different queries.
+To test how much cloud (from 0 to 1) is at a specified point, use the function CloudPointTest. **Note**: The Query Id can be set to any integer value, but should differ from any Query Ids used in seperate queries (or else they will be overwritten).

 <a href="http://docs.simul.co/unrealengine/images/CloudPointTest.png"><img src="http://docs.simul.co/unrealengine/images/CloudPointTest.png" alt="Blueprint" /></a>